rbjaxter/TF2-Huds-Megalist/Huds List.md

 Zephyr Hud	|	Alex_f	|	[Album](https://imgur.com/a/fJXZ90x)	|		|		|	[TFTV](https://www.teamfortress.tv/52877/zephyrhud)	|	[Download](https://www.dropbox.com/s/mlqzfnmcak00g5r/zephyrhud.zip?dl=0)
 Zim Hud	|	Zimmy	|	[Album](https://imgur.com/a/kw4Ou)	|	[GitHub](https://github.com/Hypnootize/Zim-Hud)	|		|	[TFTV](https://www.teamfortress.tv/17805/zimhud)	|	[Download](https://github.com/Hypnootize/Zim-Hud/archive/master.zip)
 Zoub Hud	|	Zoub	|	[Album](https://imgur.com/a/ie9GL)	|	[GitHub](https://github.com/Hypnootize/Zoub-Hud)	|		|		|	[Download](https://github.com/Hypnootize/Zoub-Hud/archive/master.zip)

+# OUT OF DATE HUDS

+Archive of huds that are no longer maintained and therefore are missing the compatibility with the last TF2 updates, some of these are very old and some not so much!
+I'm mainly parking these here for storage and research purposes.
+Adding a info.vdf file to these huds will make them work if you want to check them out! follow this little [guide](https://github.com/Hypnootize/Huds-Update-Guide/blob/master/Updates/Adding%20the%20info.vdf.md) to learn how!
+That said the outdated huds hosted on my dropbox (pretty much every dropbox link down there) should already have a info.vdf setup and should at least work, still very outdated but they work :D

 HUD	|	Creator & Maintainer	|	Screenshots	|	Repository	|	Steam Group	|	Discussion Thread	|	Direct Download
 ---	|	--------------------	|	-----------	|	----------	|	-----------	|	-----------------	|	---------------
 8Bit Hud	|		|		|		|		|		|	[Download](https://www.dropbox.com/s/mwwf6965ce9b1q6/8Bit%20Hud.rar?dl=0)